Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Flanked decomposition spaces

 \begin{blanko}{Representables.} The representables on $\Xi$ we denote by $\Xi[-1]$, $\Xi[0]$, etc. By convention we will also denote the terminal presheaf on $\Xi$ by $\Xi[-2]$, although it is not representable since we have chosen not to include $[-2]$ (a single white dot) in our definition of $\Xi$.
 Note that \eqref{eq:XiDelta} says that $i\upperstar$ preserves representables:

 \end{blanko}

-\begin{blanko}{Wide-cartesian factorisation system.} Call an arrow in $\Fun(\Xi\op,\Grpd)$ {\em wide} if its $[-1]$-component is an equivalence.
-Call an arrow {\em cartesian} if it is a cartesian natural transformation of $\Xi\op$-diagrams.
-By general theory (\ref{eq1-cart}) we have a factorisation system on $\Fun(\Xi\op,\Grpd)$ where the left-hand class is formed by the wide maps and the right-hand class consists of the cartesian maps.
+\begin{blanko}{Stretched-cartesian factorisation system.} Call an arrow in $\Fun(\Xi\op,\Grpd)$ {\em stretched} if its $[-1]$-component is an equivalence.
+Call an arrow {\em cartesian} if it is a cartesian natural transformation of $\Xi\op$-spaces.
+By general theory (\ref{eq1-cart}) we have a factorisation system on $\Fun(\Xi\op,\Grpd)$ where the left-hand class is formed by the stretched maps and the right-hand class consists of the cartesian maps.
 In concrete terms, given any map $B \to A$, since $[-1]$ is terminal in $\Xi\op$, one can pull back the whole diagram $A$ along the map $B_{-1} \to A_{-1}$.
-The resulting $\Xi\op$-diagram $A'$ is cartesian over $A$ by construction, and by the universal property of the pullback it receives a map from $B$ which is manifestly the identity in degree $-1$, hence wide.
+The resulting $\Xi\op$-space $A'$ is cartesian over $A$ by construction, and by the universal property of the pullback it receives a map from $B$ which is manifestly the identity in degree $-1$, hence stretched.

 \end{blanko}

 \begin{blanko}{Flanked $\Xi\op$-spaces.} A $\Xi\op$-space $A$ is called \emph{flanked} if the extra outer degeneracy maps form cartesian squares with opposite outer face maps.
 Precisely, for $n\geq 0$